CabStone Main Logo

 Drought-resistant plantings reduce irrigation costs and maintenance hours.
 Composite decking eliminates annual staining costs that add up to thousands over a deck's lifespan.
 Properly installed drainage systems prevent foundation repairs that can exceed the original construction budget.

 Environmental factors matter too.
 Efficient materials reduce water consumption and chemical inputs, lowering both operating costs and ecological impact.
-Strategic material choices create outdoor spaces that deliver financial returns through reduced maintenance needs and extended replacement intervals.
+Strategic material choices create custom outdoor living spaces that deliver financial returns through reduced maintenance needs and extended replacement intervals.

 Composite decking offers the best combination of durability and low maintenance for your outdoor living space.
 Made from recycled plastics and wood fibers, it resists moisture, won't splinter, and doesn't require annual staining like wood.
 High-quality composites are weather-resistant and last 25-30 years with minimal upkeep.